Sea Save

 International trade in these species for meat and shark fins, whether through direct fisheries or bycatch, has caused severe declines in their populations.
 The school shark and Patagonian narrownose smoothhound are already red list species; in just three generations their populations have declined by more than 80%, rendering them critically endangered, and the common smoothhound has declined by more than 50% and is considered endangered.

-This proposal would move the school shark, the Patagonian narrownose smoothhound and the common smoothhound to Appendix II, and proposes to move all 27 species of the genus Mustelus to Appendix II.
-This would mean that any nations harvesting these species would have legal obligations to prove that their fisheries are legal and sustainable.
-Including the entire genus of Mustelus would make enforcement easier by removing the complication of identifying similar looking species.
+This moves the school shark, the Patagonian narrownose smoothhound and the common smoothhound to Appendix II, and proposes to move all 27 species of the genus Mustelus to Appendix II.
+This means that any nations harvesting these species would have legal obligations to prove that their fisheries are legal and sustainable.
+Including the entire genus of Mustelus would make enforcement easier by removing the complication of identifying similar-looking species.
 If adopted, this proposal will hugely help these beautiful and important shark species to recover.

 Proponents – Brazil, Ecuador, European Union, Panama, Senegal